AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/analytics.md

 # Analytics Data Connector

 Adobe Experience Platform allows you to ingest Adobe Analytics data through the Analytics Data Connector (ADC).
-ADC streams data collected by [!DNL Analytics] to [!DNL Platform] in real-time, converting SCDS-formatted [!DNL [!DNL Analytics]] data into [!DNL Experience Data Model] (XDM) fields for consumption by [!DNL Platform].
+ADC streams data collected by [!DNL Analytics] to [!DNL Platform] in real-time, converting SCDS-formatted [!DNL Analytics] data into [!DNL Experience Data Model] (XDM) fields for consumption by [!DNL Platform].

 This document provides an overview of [!DNL Analytics] and describes the use-cases for [!DNL Analytics] data.